-2.Nonlinear relationship
+3.4.2 Nonlinear relationship

 Financialization may have a non-linear effect on corporate risk-taking behavior.
-We include FFinancial's quadratic term (Fin_Fin) in model (3).
+We include Financial's quadratic term (Fin_Fin) in model (3).
 The coefficient before the intersection term Fin_Fin is the focus of our attention.
 The empirical results are shown in column (1) of Table 5.

-3 Subsample regression
+3.4.3 Subsample regression